 With Black Friday and Cyber Monday coming up soon there will be plenty of amazing deals to be had.
 Lots of the big retailers get involved with huge price drops and special discounts especially on big ticket items like electrical items and kitchen appliances.
 Amazon is also really good for finding bargains on lots of different products.
 Be aware though that some retailers will bump up the prices of certain items before Black Friday.
 Do your research and take a note of prices so you know you are getting a genuine bargain.

 Some retailers such as Boots, Marks and Spencers, have 3 for 2 offers where you get the cheapest item for free.
 Boots usually have an offer on where they have a star item each week which has 50% off.
-Marks and Spencer also usually have certain offers on in the weeks leading up to Christmas with 50% off.
+Marks and Spencer also usually have certain offers on in the weeks leading up to Christmas with up to 50% off.